Matt Burke (rugby union, born 1973): Legacy in the game

 Owing to Matt Burke's lasting impact in the New South Wales jersey, the Waratahs' Player of the Year is now awarded the Matt Burke Trophy.

 In addition to being a leading fullback and playing with the Wallabies for over a decade, Burke's third year as New South Wales Waratahs captain saw him become the first player in the history of Waratah rugby to play over 100 games.

 Burke is still Australia's most capped fullback, having played 54 of his 81 Tests in that position.
 After breaking 1000 career points for NSW in 2003, he has scored 878 Test points for Australia.
 In Bledisloe Cup contests, he still holds the individual record for total test points against New Zealand (176 points in 17 Tests).

 Burke was voted starting fullback in the Wallaby Team of the Decade which celebrated the first ten years of professional rugby union, spanning 1996 to 2005.

+Burke was inducted into the World Rugby Hall of Fame in 2025.

 Post-rugby sports and media career

 Since his retirement, Burke has opened a sports business that specialises in skills sessions for children.
 In early 2013, Burke joined Network Ten's coverage of the 2013 British & Irish Lions tour to Australia, and is an expert commentator for Australia's coverage of the 2013 Rugby Championship.

 In October 2013, Burke was appointed as sport presenter on 10 News First in Sydney, after Brad McEwan moved to Melbourne to present sport for 10 News First.
 Between September 2020 and September 2024, Burke also presented sport on the Brisbane bulletin, following a major restructure of 10's news brand.

 In October 2024, it was announced that Burke would depart Network 10 at the end of the year.

+In February 2025, Burke joined Stan Sport as an expert commentator for its coverage of the Super Rugby Pacific competition and Wallabies Tests.